k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

 What we just created is great for an inheritance model but breaks down a bit in other use cases.
 What if we wanted to generate new classes dynamically that are a mix of two or more classes?
 Since classes in JS are just objects, the solution is pretty straightforward.

 First we need to declare a function for mixing classes.
-It should take a base class and a series of classes to mixin:
+It should take a series of classes to mixin:

 {lang=coffeescript}
 ~~~~~~~
-mixOf = (base, mixins...) ->
+mixOf = (mixins...) ->
 ~~~~~~~

 Declare a class called `Mixed` which we will mix the other classes into.
 It will be returned as the new class from our function:

 {lang=coffeescript}
 ~~~~~~~
-  class Mixed
+  mixed = class Mixed
 ~~~~~~~

 Loop through the mixins and set them on the Mixed class:

 {lang=coffeescript}
 ~~~~~~~
-  for mixin in mixins by -1
+  for mixin in mixins by -1 # earlier mixins override later ones
     for name, method of mixin:: # instance methods
-      Mixed::[name] = method
+      mixed::[name] = method

     for name, method of mixin # class methods
-      Mixed[name] = method
+      mixed[name] = method
 ~~~~~~~

 Finally return the Mixed class:

 {lang=coffeescript}
 ~~~~~~~
-  return Mixed
+  return mixed
 ~~~~~~~

 Let's declare some classes to Mixin: